cardano-foundation/docs-cardano-org/marlowe/marlowe-lang-guide.md

 The second contract is itself another `When` – asking for a decision from bob – but inside that, there is a choice: If `alice` and `bob` agree on what to do, it is done; if not, `carol` is asked to arbitrate and make a decision.

 In general, `When` offers a list of cases, each with an action and a corresponding contract that is triggered when that action happens.
 Using this we can allow for the option of `bob` making the first choice, rather than `alice`, like this:

-`When [ Case aliceChoice
+     When [ Case aliceChoice
               (When [ Case bobChoice
                     (If (aliceChosen 'ValueEQ' bobChosen)
                         agreement
                         arbitrate) ],

             Case bobChoice
               (When [ Case aliceChoice
                            (If (aliceChosen 'ValueEQ' bobChosen)
                            agreement
-                              arbitrate) ]
+                           arbitrate) ],
-       ]`
+           ]

 In this contract, either Alice or Bob can make the first choice; the other thens makes a choice.
 If they agree, then that is done; if not, Carol arbitrates.